siegerts/xiegerts.com/content/post/netlify-redirects-hugo/index.md

 ### netlify.toml

 Create a `netlify.toml` file in the root directory of your Hugo site.
-This file can be set up to do a [quite a bit](https://www.netlify.com/docs/netlify-toml-reference/).
+This file can be set up to do [quite a bit](https://www.netlify.com/docs/netlify-toml-reference/).
 For our purposes, we'll only configure the provided _redirect_ from the deployment.

 ```diff
   .